AlfredPros/vnconf2024/README.md

 ## About Ranim

 A manim-inspired Ren'Py template for presentation and animation.
 Ranim is a personal project I made while making this VNConf 2024 slides project.
-The project is still unreleased as of right now.
+The project has been released on https://github.com/AlfredPros/ranim GitHub repository.
-However, you are free to use the current version of Ranim from what I had in this project.
+However, you are free to use the version of Ranim from what I had in this project.

 Core files : `definitions.rpy` (customizable and utility screens), `images/util` (images used for utility screens)